Delirium tremensDTs; Alcohol withdrawal - delirium tremens; Alcohol withdrawal delirium

 - Body fluid levels

-- Support groups (such as Alcoholics Anonymous)
+- Going to support groups (such as Alcoholics Anonymous)

 Delirium tremens is serious and may be life-threatening.
 Some symptoms related to alcohol withdrawal may last for a year or more, including: